danielvarga/hunalign/scripts/DCEP/README.md

 and the index describing the correspondence between text documents is in the `indices/DA-LV` text file.
 Bidocuments are indentified by 6 digit numeric ids.

-### Create bicorpus
+###### Create bicorpus

-Now we can download, extract, and run the tool that generates the bicorpus from the above data:
+Now we download, extract, and run the tool that generates the bicorpus from the above data:

 ```
 wget http://people.mokk.bme.hu/~daniel/DCEP/DCEP-tools.tgz